Is insurance credentialing for therapists different from other healthcare practices’ credentialing?

 Every healthcare provider must obtain a National Provider Identifier number or NPI.
 This 10-digit number is assigned to each healthcare provider by the Centers for Medicare and Medicaid (CMS).

-Both individual therapists and group practices have their own NPIs.
-Individual therapists use their NPIs as the individual healthcare provider on claims, while group practices use their NPI as the billing provider.
+Both individual therapists and group practices have their NPIs.
+Individual therapists use their NPIs as healthcare providers on claims, while group practices use their NPIs as the billing providers.

 When beginning the credentialing process, obtaining an NPI, either individually or for the practice, is one of the first steps.
 However, it’s crucial to provide the correct NPI to the corresponding insurer.